(“Appeal to Reason”)

 3.4 The Haymarket.

 Chicago became a magnet for working class people attempting to make sense of their dire economic circumstances.
-Many radical anarchists, socialists, communist and trade unionist leaning immigrants had arrived from Europe and the cyclical nature of economic boom and bust gave them a ready audience among a growing disaffected and impoverished section of working class people.
+Many radical anarchists, socialists, communist and trade unionist leaning immigrants had arrived from Europe and the economic booms and depressions gave them a ready audience among a growing disaffected and impoverished section of working class people.

 “From 1880 on, I became wholly engrossed in the labour movement……..The workers asked only for bread and a shortening of the long hours of toil.
 The agitators gave them visions.
 The police gave them clubs”Mary Harris – Mother Jones

 May Day 1886 saw 300,000 walk off their jobs across America to support the campaign for an eight hour work day.
-Events initially escalated outside the McCormick Reaper factory in Chicago on May 3rd when demonstrators who were supporting striking workers attempted to block strike-breakers and were attacked by the police resulted in two deaths.
-The anarchist organisations then called for a public meeting for May 4th at Haymarket Square in Chicago.
+Events initially escalated outside the McCormick Reaper factory in Chicago on May 3rd when demonstrators who were supporting striking workers attempted to block strike-breakers.
+Intervention by the police resulted in two deaths.
+The anarchist organisations then called for a public meeting for 4th May at Haymarket Square in Chicago.

 The outcry and State crackdown on the organising anarchists led to the subsequent execution of Albert Parsons, George Engels, Adolph Fischer and August Spies in retaliation on the 11th November 1886, although it was clear to most observers that they were not responsible.